Irene Natividad, President,

 Ms. Natividad brings women corporate,

-government and non-profit leaders together annually for a global
+govt., and non-profit leaders together annually for the Global

 also Chairs Corporate Women Directors International, which

 promotes increased participation of women on corporate boards.

 Recognized for her work on behalf of women, she was named one of